Policies for Students

 If the financial aid package or the charges change, it is the student's responsibility to contact the Business Office to make adjustments to the payment plan.
 If a student who initially commits to Doane elects not to enroll at Doane, a complete refund is made of the money paid up to that time.
 No interest will be credited to this refund.

 If a student officially withdraws from the college prior to the official start of a term, all tuition and fees are refunded.
 After the term begins, a student who withdraws is refunded a portion of tuition and fees for all classes in which the student enrolled on or after census day.
 (Census day is listed on the college calendar as the last day for registration.)
-The amount of the refund and the manner in which it is calculated depends upon the student's status at Doane College.
+The amount of the refund and the manner in which it is calculated depends upon the student's status at Doane University.

 For a student who is not receiving Federal Title IV (Pell Grant, Federal Supplemental Grant, Federal Perkins Loan and/or Federal Stafford Loan(s) student financial aid, the refund is determined by the number of days that have passed from the official beginning of a term according to the following schedule:

 - 29-35 days: 10%